New cluster algebras from old: integrability beyond Zamolodchikov periodicity

 \subsection{Laurentification of deformed type $\rB_{2}$ map}

-Laurentification refers to a transformation that lifts the birational map to a new set of coordinates system in higher dimensions, where the lifted map possesses the Laurent property.
-There are several methods which have been used to achieve Laurentification, such as the recursive factorization approach used in \cite{hhkq}.
-Here we consider another method, which involves the singularity pattern of the iterates of the deformed map $\tilde{\varphi}$.
-Instead of performing singularity analysis, we apply the empirical method $p$-adic analysis, which is done by inspecting the prime factorization of the terms given by the iteration.
-To see the procedure, we consider the rational orbit of the map with setting initial cluster $(x_{1},x_{2}) = (1,1)$ and parameters $b_{1}=2=b_{2}$. { } We can see that for $p_{1}=5, 11 ,23, 8089$, the $p$-adic norm for $x_{1,n}$ and $x_{2,n}$ exhibits the patterns,
+As we saw for the case of the deformed $\rA_3$ map in the previous section, the word Laurentification refers to a transformation that lifts a given birational map to a map acting on a new set of coordinates in higher dimensions, where the lifted map possesses the Laurent property.
+Several methods have been used to achieve Laurentification, such as the recursive factorization approach taken in \cite{hhkq} (see also \cite{viallet1, viallet} for some related results and observations).
+Here we consider another method, introduced in \cite{hkq}, which involves the singularity pattern of the iterates of the deformed map ${\varphi}$.
+Instead of performing a general analysis of singularities, we apply an empirical version of $p$-adic analysis, which is done by inspecting the prime factorization of the terms given by the iteration.
+To see the procedure, we consider the rational orbit of the map (\ref{phitilmapB2}) obtained by setting the value of the initial cluster to be $(x_{1},x_{2}) =(x_{1,0},x_{2,0}) = (1,1)$, with parameters $b_{1}=2=b_{2}$, and find the prime factorizations of the numerators and denominators of successive terms, as in the table below: { } We can see that for each of the primes $p=5, 11 ,23, 811, 8089$ (for instance), the $p$-adic norms of $x_{1,n}$ and $x_{2,n}$ exhibit the patterns

-Furthermore the prime $p_{2}=19,569,107$ do appear in $x_{1,n}$ but they don't in $x_{2,n}$.
-This suggests that there exists singularity patterns,
+Furthermore, other primes, such as $p=19,569,107, 139, 3299$, appear successively as factors in the numerator of $x_{1,n}$, but not in $x_{2,n}$.
+This suggests that there should be the following singularity patterns: